Poorva63/Sales-Dashboard/README.md

 # Sales-Dashboard
-The client - Madhav Store sales his product online And he's ask is to create Power BI report so from that he can trach their sales
+The client - Madhav Store sales his product online And he's ask is to create Power BI report so from that he can track their sales